WW Chocolate Protein Booster is the basis for 6 yummy recipes that can help you weight loss goals.

 Every time I fix them for breakfast, I end up with leftover grits.
-I have come up with a way to bake those leftovers into a hearty, richly-textured bread with a rustic appearance.
-It makes a wonderful toast and is a full-bodied bread to get out the door in the morning.
-I know a few […]
+As a result, I have come up with a way to bake those leftovers into a hearty, richly-textured bread with a rustic appearance.
+It makes a wonderful toast and is also a full-bodied bread to get out the door in the morning. […]

 Is a well known fact that Americans love guacamole.
 In fact, they eat tons of it during Cinco de Mayo.
 Guacamole is the heart of a party, whether is a small get-together with your closest friends or a huge family reunion, Mexican homes have always a place right in the center of the table for a bowl of a special recipe of the best guacamole they can make.

 In North Carolina, we are lucky that we harvest strawberries in April every year.
 The season starts around mid-April here in Eastern NC and lasts through early May.
 Give or take a few days, we have a few short weeks to savor the juicy, sweet flavor of strawberries.
 Pancakes with fresh strawberries are the perfect way to start out a cool April morning.